Does Medicare Cover Hearing Aids?

 You can switch to a Medicare Advantage plan during the annual enrollment period which runs from October 15 through December 7 each year.
 It is important to note, costs and coverage can vary between Medicare Advantage plans.
 Be sure to compare your options carefully.
 Some plans may require you to use certain hearing aid suppliers or go through specific processes to obtain your hearing aid.

 As you navigate your hearing loss, you can rest assured that there are options out there for you that can save you thousands of dollars.
-If you have any questions, please feel free to reach out to one of our qualified independent agents.

 0 Comments